 Macroprudential measures aim to increase the financial system’s resilience to shocks by addressing possible systemic risks.
 Macroprudential authorities monitor the financial system, identifying risks and vulnerabilities, and take measures to ensure financial stability.

 Under the SSM Regulation (EU Regulation No 1024/2013), the ECB is responsible for assessing macroprudential measures adopted by national authorities in the countries subject to ECB Banking Supervision.

-The ECB has the power to apply, if deemed necessary, more stringent measures than adopted nationally to address risks to financial stability.
-The powers are based on Article 5 of the SSM Regulation and Article 13h of the Rules of Procedure of the ECB (ECB/2014/1), OJ L 95, 29.3.2014.
+If necessary to address risks to financial stability, the ECB has the power to apply more stringent measures than those adopted nationally.
+These powers are based on Article 5 of the SSM Regulation and Article 13h of the Rules of Procedure of the ECB (ECB/2014/1), OJ L 95, 29.3.2014.

 Measures taken by macroprudential authorities in countries subject to ECB Banking Supervision since 1 July 2021

 Countercyclical capital buffer